-The Town of La Prairie has an elected Town Board made up of five Town residents, one of which acts as the Chairman of the Board.
-It also has a Plan Commission made up of 5 members, along with a Board of Adjustment made up of 4 members.
-The Town also employs a part time Town clerk, and Town Treasurer.
+The Town of Johnstown has an elected Town Board made up of three Town residents, one of which acts as the Chairman of the Board.
+It also has a Planning and Zoning Committee made up of 5 members, a part time Town clerk, and Town Treasurer.
 The Town Assessor, and the Building Inspector are services that the Town contracts out.
+The Rock County Public Works Department provides road repair and snow plowing on a contract basis.
+The Town does employ one individual to provide outside maintenance at the Town Community Center.